Pozzuoli: Antiquity

 In 37 AD, Puteoli was the location for a political stunt by Emperor Gaius Caligula, who, on becoming Emperor, ordered a temporary floating bridge to be built using trading vessels, stretching for over two miles (2 mi) from the town to the famous neighboring resort of Baiae, across which he proceeded to ride his horse, in defiance of an astrologer's prediction that he had "no more chance of becoming Emperor than of riding a horse across the Gulf of Baiae".

-With the development of the port of Ostia begun by Claudius in 42 AD, completed by Nero in 54 and enlarged by Trajan between 100 and 106, the fortunes of Puteoli began to decline although Antoninus Pius repaired the pier's storm damage in 139.
+With the development of the port of Ostia begun by Claudius in 42 AD, completed by Nero in 54 and enlarged by Trajan between 100 and 106, the fortunes of Puteoli began to decline, although Antoninus Pius repaired the pier's storm damage in 139.
 Nero's abortive attempt to build the Fossa Neronis canal from Puteoli to Rome may have prolonged its life.
 As a reward for their support in the fight against Vitellius, Vespasian (r.
-69-79 AD) installed more veterans there, assigned the city a part of the Capuan territory and gave it the title Colonia Flavia which it retained.
+69–79 AD) installed more veterans there, assigned the city a part of the Capuan territory and gave it the title Colonia Flavia which it retained.

-Hadrian died at Baiae in 138 and was interred at Cicero's villa at Puteoli, though he was later transferred to Rome.
+Hadrian died at Baiae in 138 and was at Cicero's villa at Puteoli, though his body was later transferred to Rome.

 Two aqueducts eventually served Puteoli; the Campanian aqueduct dating from the 1st c.
-BC at latest, and also the Aqua Augusta.
+BC at the latest, and also the Aqua Augusta.
 Several cisterns still exist, including the very large Piscina di Cardito.

-Saint Proculus (San Procolo) was martyred here with his companions in the fourth century and is the city's patron saint.
-The seven eagle heads on the coat-of-arms for the town of Pozzuoli are said to represent seven of these martyrs.
+Saint Proculus (San Procolo) was martyred here with his companions in the fourth century, and is the city's patron saint.
+The seven eagle heads on the coat of arms of the town of Pozzuoli are said to represent seven of these martyrs.
 November 16 was the official feast day for Saint Proculus.
 St Proculus was affectionately nicknamed 'u pisciasotto ("the pants-pisser") because November 16 was often a day of rain.
 The townspeople also celebrated his feast day on the second Sunday in May.

+Late antiquity

 The city was taken and plundered by Alaric I in 410, by Genseric in 455, and by Totila in 545, from which it took centuries to recover.

+Modern era

 Charles Lyell visited Pozzuoli in 1828 and studied the Macellum columns.

 Since 1946, the town has been the home of the Accademia Aeronautica, the Italian Air Force Academy, which was first situated on the island of Nisida, then from 1962 on a purpose-built hilltop campus overlooking the bay.

 From August 1982 to December 1984, the city experienced hundreds of tremors and bradyseismic activity, which peaked on 4 October 1983, damaging 8,000 buildings in the city centre and displacing 36,000 people, many permanently.
 The events raised the sea bottom by almost 2 m, and rendered the Bay of Pozzuoli too shallow for large craft.
+There was similar seismic activity in 2023.